bluejv7/AAU-Projects/GAM 215/Marble Dungeon/README.md

 7. Added event handlers for the enemy
 8. Added message sending for the enemy (notify player when attacking/colliding)
 9. Added seek and destroy AI for the enemy
+  1. Prevent AI from moving when it loses track of player (I intentionally want the AI to behave a little dumb)
 10. Added bullet movement
 11. Added bullet message sending (for when it hits something)
 12. Added game controller pooling of projectiles to reduce CPU usage for spawning projectiles